 All S-100 based product specifications should include comprehensive ways of capturing information about the quality of the data that results from the specification.
 The data quality indicators are required for users and user systems to assess fitness for use of the data.
 Moreover, the data products may be used by user groups that it was not originally intended for, and with good quality indicators these secondary users can make better assessments of the data’s usefulness in their application.

-There are several types of data quality elements that should be considered for any S-100 based product specifications, these elements include, but are not limited to;
+There are several types of data quality elements that should be considered for any S-100 based product specifications, these elements include, but are not limited to:

 intended purpose of data;